 Kleintuin Rd, Simon's Town, Cape Town, 7995, South Africa

-Africa's only penguins come to Simon's Town to breed.
+Cape Town's penguins come to Simon's Town to breed.
 In the early 1980s, an enterprising pair mated for the first time on Boulders Beach, and their tuxedoed descendants now number several thousand.
-To see the penguins in their natural habitat,...
+To see the penguins in their natural habitat, make...

 Victoria & Alfred Waterfront, V & A Waterfront, Cape Town, 8001, South Africa